piedoom/New-Vinesauce-ROM-Corruptor/README.md

 - [X] About page
 - [X] Queue (not going to be implemented)
 - [ ] Save Settings
+-

+## Contributing
+Any contributions are welcome.
+Please thoroughly document code and changes.
+Most features can be completed simply by hooking in a UI element to Rikerz's original backend code.

 # Credit & License
 The brains behind this corruption tool are the work of [Rikerz](https://github.com/rikerz).